mariok/pinemup/ReadMe.txt

-6. Thanks
+5. Thanks
 ------------------------
   Special Thanks go to:
   - Jan Laczay for his contributions to the project website and the note-color design
   - Andreas Kwiatkowski for redisigning the closeicon
-  - Michael Mrose for his contributions to the project website and for testing the new version
+  - Michael Mrose for his contributions to the project website and for testing some new versions
-  - Natalie Nöring for testing the new version
+  - Natalie Nöring for testing some new versions